 Middle and Upper School begins Thursday, Aug.
 19.

 First day of school for middle and upper school students.

 All wellness and safety practices will be shared in the classrooms and through signage around campus.
 We will continue to monitor and adapt our policies as necessary.

-All visitors will check in at the Hendrick Center or upper school office where they will complete screening, have a temperature check and sign a waiver.
-Visitors must wear masks when traveling on campus.
+All visitors will check in at the Hendrick Center or upper school office.
 Visitors will not be allowed in the classrooms or in the dining hall at lunch.

 To ensure the health and well-being of our community, we have upgraded our cleaning procedures.

 Our HVAC units have been upgraded to include hospital grade filters.